-Sept.
-24, 2009-Received in the Senate and referred to the Committee on Finance.
+- Sherry Glied, of New York, to be an Assistant Secretary of Health and Human Services, vice Benjamin Eric Sasse, resigned. - July 9, 2009-Received in the Senate and referred to the Committee on Finance.

-Dec.
-23, 2009-Reported by Senator Baucus, Committee on Fi-

-Dec.
-23, 2009-Placed on Senate Executive Calendar.
-Calendar No. 649.
+- Mar.
+2, 2010-Committee on Finance.
+Hearings held.
+May 27, 2010-Committee on Finance.
+Ordered to be reported favorably. - May 27, 2010-Reported by Senator Baucus, Committee on Finance, without printed report. - May 27, 2010-Placed on Senate Executive Calendar.
+Calendar No. 916.
 Subject to nominee's commitment to respond to requests to appear and testify before any duly constituted committee of the Senate.